Various cities in India

 The course fee includes all educational and onsite administrative costs, orientation, accommodation, program-related transportation in India, translators and field guides, excursions, and cultural programs.
 Higher fees may apply for some sections to reflect higher costs of accommodation and services in certain locations.

 Course fees are charged to the student’s U-Bill shortly before the program begins and are due per the instructions provided by the University of Iowa Billing Office.

 The following items are not included in the course fee:

-Notice of withdrawal must be made in writing to the Study Abroad office at the University of Iowa.
+After applying for a UI Study Abroad program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
 The date on which the letter or e-mail message is received is the date by which your costs will be calculated.
-If, for any reason, you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa- this amount will automatically charged to your Ubill on the date you withdraw from the program.
+If for any reason you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa via the U-Bill.

 |Date of Withdrawal||Student Financial Responsibility|

 | Between the date of submitting Confirmation of Participation